the-road-to-learn-react/the-road-to-react/manuscript/react-styling/svg.md

 ## SVGs in React

 To create a modern React application, we'll likely need to use SVGs.
-Instead of giving every button element text, for instance, we might want to make it lightweight with an icon.
+Instead of giving every button element text, for example, we might want to make it lightweight with an icon.
 In this section, we'll use a scalable vector graphic (SVG) as an icon in one of our React components.

 This section builds on the "CSS in React" we covered earlier, to give the SVG icon a good look and feel right away.
 It's acceptable to use a different styling approach, or no styling at all, though the SVG might look off without it.